harmony-one/h/progress/rikako-hatoya.md

+2025-04-28 Mon: Calculation and verification of conditions on how to activate max boost.
+Wrote script on verifying rewards for aUSDC PT token.

+---

 2025-04-27 Sun: Further investigation of vePENDLE.
 Look into how to write a script for it.

 2025-04-26 Sat: Started looking more deeply into vePENDLE.
 Investigating boost yields and comparison to Penpie/Equilibria.